zhmh163/Geometric-renormalization-of-weighted-network/README.md

 # Geometric-renormalization-of-weighted-network
 # Codes and data sets for "Geometric renormalization of weighted networks".
-# Citation: Muhua Zheng, Guillermo García-Pérez, Marián Boguñá, and M. Ángeles Serrano, Geometric renormalization of weighted networks, arXiv:2307.00879 (2023).
+Citation: Muhua Zheng, Guillermo García-Pérez, Marián Boguñá, and M. Ángeles Serrano, Geometric renormalization of weighted networks, arXiv:2307.00879 (2023).

 In the folder "data", we give the empirical data.
 There are 3 files for each network:

 "**_edgelist.txt"-------edge list file for each line indicates an edge node_i---node_j---weights_wij

 "**_coordinates.txt"----coordinates for each node.
 Each line indicates node kappa theta.
 Noted that node index has been reasigned by ascending theta.
-The corresponding edge list is inconsistent.
+The corresponding edge lists are consistent.

 "**_parameters.txt"-----The parameters:  # N	beta	mu		a		eta		alpha		epsilon2		chi2